-There have been rumours and last week Mark Zuckerberg finally confirmed what’s next for Facebook's News Feed: it will change for the better and give more priority to the posts by our friends and family.
+There had been rumours and at the start of 2018 Mark Zuckerberg finally confirmed what would be next for Facebook's News Feed: it will change for the better and give more priority to the posts by our friends and family.
 According to Facebook, this helps us connect and build relationships with the people that matter to us the most (a profound purpose of the platform since the start).

-But for brands, it will be yet another blowback, and the organic reach of the Facebook posts will decrease.
+But for brands, it was yet another blowback, and the organic reach of the Facebook posts has decreased.
 Here’s what Adam Mosseri, Head of News Feed, has stated:

 “Because space in News Feed is limited, showing more posts from friends and family and updates that spark conversation means we’ll show less public content, including videos and other posts from publishers or businesses.”

 Why should brands build their next user-generated campaign on Facebook?

 Well, why don’t we let Mr Mosseri explain a bit further:

 “We will also prioritize posts that spark conversations and meaningful interactions between people.
 To do this, we will predict which posts you might want to interact with your friends about, and show these posts higher in feed.
 These are posts that inspire back-and-forth discussion in the comments and posts that you might want to share and react to.”

 A user-generated content campaign, when done right, sparks discussion and comments with our friends and peers.
 So instead of a silly competition, ask customers to share their feedback or product recommendations on social channels.
 To maximise the engagement, ask your audience to share content mentioning someone they value and cherish – most likely both of them have a motivation to share and engage with the content and the reach is automatically higher.

 For inspiration, learn how Women for Women’s #SheInspiresMe campaign builds emotional connections between people to increase the charity's brand awareness.